LottieFiles/lottie-docs/docs/aep.md

 Enumerations
 ------------

-Most enumerated values are the same in Lottie and AEP, this section lists the exceptions to this
+Most enumerated values are the same in Lottie and AEP, this section lists the exceptions to this and enums not in lottie

 ### Blend Mode